aakash-nikam/Comparative-Study-of-CNN-and-ResNet50-for-Product-Image-Classification/README.md

 - Product 4
 - Background

+## 📁 Dataset

+A sample dataset is included in the repository for demonstration purposes.
+It contains a small subset of images from the original 5 classes (Product 1–4 and Background) to help test the models and code structure.

+> For full-scale training, replace the sample with the complete dataset using the same folder structure.

 The goal is to classify images accurately into one of these classes using two different model architectures and analyze their strengths and limitations.

 ## 🚀 Models Implemented